 - What if you don’t own a cellphone or don’t have internet access?

-Until insurers can answer these questions (or are provided with direction from federal or provincial governments), it’s a matter of wait-and-see .
+Until insurance providers can answer these questions (or are provided with direction from federal or provincial governments), it’s a wait-and-see situation.

 If you travel, protect yourself before leaving home with travel insurance

 For the time being, should you decide to travel outside your home province, it’s best to err on the side of caution and get a travel insurance policy that suits your needs.